HomeArticlesGuideRecipe Math Guide

 Hydration = 325 ÷ 500 = 0.65 → 65% hydration.

-Home bakers generally start in the 60–65% range, since it produces a manageable, less sticky dough that is easier to stretch and shape without specialized technique.
-As comfort with handling wetter doughs improves, moving toward 68–75% hydration typically produces the larger, irregular crumb structure associated with high-end pizzerias and artisan bread bakeries — at the cost of a stickier, more challenging dough to work with by hand.
+Home bakers generally start in the 60-65% range, since it produces a manageable, less sticky dough that's easier to stretch and shape without specialized technique.
+As comfort with handling wetter doughs improves, moving toward 68-75% hydration typically produces the larger, irregular crumb structure associated with high-end pizzerias and artisan bread bakeries, at the cost of a stickier, more challenging dough to work with by hand.

 Flour type also changes how much a given hydration percentage actually feels during mixing and shaping.
-High-protein bread flour and 00 pizza flour absorb water differently than all-purpose flour, so two doughs at the identical 65% hydration can feel noticeably different depending on which flour is used — a detail worth keeping in mind if a recipe from one source does not behave the way you expect when made with a different flour on hand.
-Ambient humidity and flour freshness shift water absorption slightly as well, which is why experienced bakers often hold back a small amount of the water called for and add it gradually while mixing, rather than dumping the full calculated amount in at once.
+High-protein bread flour and 00 pizza flour absorb water differently than all-purpose flour, so two doughs at the identical 65% hydration can feel noticeably different depending on which flour is used, worth keeping in mind if a recipe from one source doesn't behave the way you expect when made with a different flour on hand.
+Ambient humidity and flour freshness shift water absorption slightly too, which is why experienced bakers often hold back a small amount of the water called for and add it gradually while mixing, rather than dumping the full calculated amount in at once.

 Putting It All Together

-These four calculations are not independent — in practice they overlap constantly in a real kitchen.
+These four calculations aren't independent.
+In practice they overlap constantly in a real kitchen.
 Scaling a bread recipe up for a larger batch means recalculating total dough weight while keeping hydration and salt percentage constant.
-Costing out a scaled-up recipe means first applying the scaling factor to every ingredient, then pricing each new quantity individually rather than simply multiplying the original total cost by the same factor, since ingredient prices are not always linear at bulk quantities (a 25-pound bag of flour usually costs less per pound than five 5-pound bags).
-Understanding this order of operations — scale first, then cost, with hydration held constant throughout — avoids the most common errors home cooks and bakers run into when adapting a favorite recipe to a new batch size or budget.
+Costing out a scaled-up recipe means first applying the scaling factor to every ingredient, then pricing each new quantity individually rather than simply multiplying the original total cost by the same factor, since ingredient prices aren't always linear at bulk quantities (a 25-pound bag of flour usually costs less per pound than five 5-pound bags).
+Scale first, then cost, with hydration held constant throughout: that order avoids the most common errors home cooks and bakers run into when adapting a favorite recipe to a new batch size or budget.

 Key Terms